DoraJFriedman/DoraJFriedman/README.md

-- 👋 Hi, I’m @DoraJFriedman
+- 👋 Hi, I’m @DDFriedman
 - 👀 I’m interested in collaborating with other front-end developers and designers.
 - 🌱 I’m currently learning Intro to Backend: Forms and Inputs.
 - 💞️ I’m looking to collaborate on game apps.